-If this illegal state occurs, the Map Error LED turns on simultaneously.
-The the controller enters the reset state, signaling to the user that this illegal state has occurred.
-This state is maintained until the you push the Reset button.

-To reset the pod in order to leave the Map Error state, press the RESET button S1 on the pod.
+If one of these illegal states occurs, the Map Error LED turns on simultaneously with the C515C controller entering the reset state, signaling the illegal state.
+This state is maintained until you push the reset button.
+Leaving the map error state is done only by pressing the reset button S1 on the pod.
 This prevents repetitive occurrences of the illegal state until you fix the problem.